 Difference between B2B and B2C eCommerce

-One of the notable differences between B2B vs B2C eCommerce is buying intent.
+The notable difference between B2B and B2C in eCommerce is buying intent.
 In B2C business, consumers are individuals.
 They make tons of small purchases, and these items they bought serve their needs mainly.
 In contrast, in the B2B market, customers are businesses, manufacturers, or wholesalers.
 Their intent when purchasing products is to create other goods, sell to their customers, or serve employees’ needs, instead of using products for themselves.

 In B2C, consumers seldom take the time to examine low-cost items.
 As a result, many lower-cost B2C transactions are likely to be motivated by want rather than need.
 With appropriate upsells, cross-sells, and a rapid checkout procedure, sellers can enhance the possibility of impulse purchases.
 Just see how Amazon tries to encourage spontaneous purchases via the website’s User Interface (UI).